WorldWideWeb-er/100MenOnAMission/README.md

 - All css was made through SCSS found in the 'scss' file
 - Each page has its own folder titled respectively
+- When uploading, Upload both the SCSS files and the 'dist' folder which contains all the css / css.map that the scss refrences to.

 layout-general Folder